eliassystems25/love-os/README.md

 - and responsibility is diluted by automation.

 Love OS exists to close this gap by embedding ethical behaviour directly into system architecture — ensuring alignment is enforced at design time and preserved at run time.

+## Why Love-OS Exists

+Modern intelligent and automated systems increasingly influence human outcomes, yet ethical intent is often expressed only at policy or principle level.

+Love-OS exists to ensure that human dignity, harm-prevention, and alignment are enforced at the system level — not assumed, not deferred, and not abstracted away.